| Web

 This application has the most complete set of tools of any graphics

-and some believe it has a much longer learning curve.
+and most will tell you it has a long learning curve.

 By the same token, however, PhotoShop has the largest number of

-reference books around.
+reference books, along with awesome tutorial websites.
 When it comes to digitizing photographs,

-PhotoShop treats them with kid gloves.
-After all, it was created
+PhotoShop treats pictures with kid gloves.
+After all, PhotoShop was created

 for working with photographs.
 With PhotoShop, you can even protect